kaminotesf/kaminotesf.github.io/_pages/about.md

 ---

-I am a 3rd-year PhD student in School of Physics at Georgia Institute of Technology, advised by CSE faculty [Prof. Spencer Bryngelson](https://comp-physics.group/).
-My current research focus on quantum algorithms for solving Partial Differential Equations (PDEs) with an application to Computational Fluid Dynamics (CFD).
-I received my B.S. in Physics from Ohio State University with minor in Mathematics and Philosophy.
+I am a 3rd-year PhD student in the School of Physics at Georgia Institute of Technology, advised by CSE faculty [Prof. Spencer Bryngelson](https://comp-physics.group/).
+My current research focuses on quantum algorithms for solving Partial Differential Equations (PDEs) with an application to Computational Fluid Dynamics (CFD).
+I received my B.S. in Physics from Ohio State University with a minor in Mathematics and Philosophy.

-Prior to my PhD study, I worked as a research and developement intern at Institue of Quantum Computing (IQC) Baidu for one year, suprevised by [Dr. Xin Wang](https://www.xinwang.info/) (now Professor at HKUST).
-I also worked as a research intern at JP Morgan Chase GTAR Quantum team.
+Prior to my Ph.D. study, I worked as a research and development intern at the Institue of Quantum Computing (IQC) Baidu for one year, supervised by [Dr. Xin Wang](https://www.xinwang.info/) (now Professor at HKUST).
+I also interned at JP Morgan Chase GTAR Quantum team during Summer 2023.